rud/lograge_waittime/README.md

 ## Docker demo setup

-To quickly get a feel for the parts of the setup, a `docker-compose` sample configuration is included.
+To quickly get a feel for the parts of the setup, a `docker compose` sample configuration is included.
 The setup is fairly simple: requests first hit an NGINX instance, then they are forwarded to the Rails app.
 By looking at the log-output you can observe the request queueing time for each request as `wait`.

 Try it out by running:

 ```
-docker-compose up
+docker compose up
 ```

 Then you can visit [http://localhost:3030/echo](http://localhost:3030/echo) and you will now see the live `wait=` output in the Rails log, like this: